+Certain mines are supplied with technical water from the city's water supply system, where they have priority, so that the population remains without water during the summer months.
 Since a part of the Chinese workers come to work in Serbia under penalty, there is also a Chinese law enforcement group in Bor that controls parts of the territory.
 The Chinese workforce often comes to Serbia without the necessary qualifications, with the intention of obtaining basic training and learning from mistakes.

-According to officially available population census data from 2011 and 2022, the number of Serbian citizens in Bor has decreased by 20% in 11 years, while according to predictions for the year 2050, it will be further halved.
+In Bor, the number of Serbian citizens decreased by 20% during the past decade, while according to predictions for the year 2050, it will be further halved.
 Despite the departure of Chinese citizens who complete their training at RTB, the number of Chinese citizens who live in Bor is constantly increasing.
 The overall picture of Bor and Majdanpek is changing in a very unfavorable way.
-Apart from the modification of natural landscape and environment, almost all economic activities except mining and mining-associated activities have been suspended.
+Practically, almost all economic activities except mining and mining-associated activities have been suspended.
 The remaining population is shrinking, and living without perspective and hope.
-There is also a lack of ability and will for the citizens of Bor to recognize, articulate, and defend their vital interests.
+There is also a lack of ability and will for the citizens of Bor to recognize, articulate and defend their vital interests.
 Instead of being the subjects of social dynamics, they are reduced to mere objects and therefore victims.
-The population that remains passive in the face of mining practices such as those carried out in Bor is in line with the interests of investors and it meets the interests of the current Serbian autocratic government.
-Although in Europe, images from Bor and Majdanpek correspond in many ways to scenes from Congo, Morocco, or Papua New Guinea.
-This is an alarming sign that if Europe ignores the damage its extractive sector is causing in Africa, it will soon turn these practices against itself and its own citizens.
+The population that remains passive in the face of mining practices such as those carried out in Bor is in line with the interests of investors and it meets the interests of the autocratic government.
+Although in Europe, images from Bor and Majdanpek correspond in many ways to scenes from Congo, Morocco or Papua New Guinea.

-Most examples of mining in third-world countries imply a scenario similar to the experience in Bor.
-Big mining companies take the concentrate or minerals (Cu, Au, Ag, Pt, and rare earths) out of the country, leaving negligible income for the local population and the state.
-Traditional mining with landfills is used, which leads to devastating pollution of land, water, and air, destroys biocenoses, leads to serious diseases in the population, and leaves no room for a productive life of any kind other than mining.
-As a consequence, strong and negative reactions from the local population are frequent, threatening the security of global mineral supply.
+Most examples of mining in third world countries imply a scenario similar to the experience in Bor.
+Large mining companies take the concentrate or minerals out of the country, leaving negligible income for the local population and the state.
+Traditional mining with landfills is used, which leads to devastating pollution of land, water and air, destroys biocenoses, leads to serious diseases in the population, and leaves no room for a productive life of any kind other than mining.
+As a consequence, strong and negative reactions of the local population are frequent, threatening the security of global mineral supply.

-6 Financial, environmental, social, and political implications of the Jadar project
+6. Financial, environmental, social and political implications of Jadar project

-The efforts of EU countries to reduce their dependence on imports of critical minerals were particularly articulated in 2024, with the adoption of the EU "Critical Raw Materials Act," Regulation (EU) 2024/1252 of the European Parliament and of the Council [29].
-Announcements that old mines could be reactivated and new ones opened in EU countries have met with considerable public resistance.
-In an attempt to reduce its dependence on minerals imported from China, the idea of relying on the opening of new mines in Serbia was raised.
-The following study of the Jadar project goes beyond a narrowly professional discussion, but nevertheless contains information and conclusions of importance for the main goals and messages of this article.
-In what follows, a brief discussion will ensue on (i) Newly adopted Serbian laws that favour mining companies at the expense of the interests of the population, (ii) Financial effects of jadarite mineral mining, (iii) Environmental risks of the Jadar project, (iv) Views, plans and attitudes of investors, (v) Threat to water supply, (vi) EU policy so far, followed by (vii) Adverse impacts of project Jadar on relations between Serbia and the EU.
-Jadar Valley is shown in Figure 5.
+The efforts of EU countries, primarily Germany, to reduce dependence on China by sourcing minerals in Serbia have been met with public resistance.
+The following study of the "Jadar project" goes beyond a narrowly professional discussion, but nevertheless contains information and conclusions of importance for the main goals and messages of this paper.
+In what follows, a brief discussion will ensue on (i) Newly adopted Serbian laws that favor mining companies at the expense of the interests of the population, (ii) Financial effects of jadarit mining, (iii) Environmental risks of the Jadar project, (iv) Views, plans and attitudes of investors, (v) Threat to water supply, (vi) EU policy so far, followed by (vii) Adverse impacts of project Jadar on relations between Serbia and the EU.